icinganalysis/icinganalysis.github.io/content/conclusions_of_the_ice_shapes_thread.md

 would produce significantly better results.
 The workshop has not gotten to ice shape effects yet.

+At the moment, if one needs accurate data for effects due to ice, a combination of icing wind tunnel test, wind tunnel test, and perhaps flight test are recommended.

 ##What is still used today

 ###Protuberance effects